gotygota/tastebuddy_docs/docs/admin/protocols.md

 ### Creating a tasting session

-Tasting sessions are associated with product types: To create a new tasting session, go to [https://tastebuddy.io/protocols/](https://tastebuddy.io/protocols/) or click on `#!yaml Protocols` in the left sidebar or top right menu, and click on either `+ Create Spirits Tasting Session` or `+ Create Wine Tasting Session` above the appropriate table.
+Tasting sessions are associated with product types; to create a new tasting session, go to [https://tastebuddy.io/protocols/](https://tastebuddy.io/protocols/) or click on `#!yaml Protocols` in the left sidebar or top right menu, and click on either `+ Create Spirits Tasting Session` or `+ Create Wine Tasting Session` above the appropriate table.